 The temporary erection in front of the main entrance is an arch of welcome.
 It is a structure known in Ceylon as the Pandal.
 In the construction of this form of decoration the Singhalese excel to a surprising degree, so much so that I do not hesitate to assert that in no other country is such effective decoration by means of foliage, fruit and flowers, on occasions of festivity, ever to be seen.
-It is true that they practise the art on every possible occasion, and thereby they naturally become proficient in an occupation so much to their taste.
-Every wedding, common, silver, or golden, is celebrated by a lavish display of Pandals, and every distinguished guest is welcomed in the same gay and effective manner, the decorations often being on a very extensive scale.
-A Singhalese Pandal is never heavy but always elegant.
-The materials are entwined on a shapely and artistic framework of bamboo, which is sometimes attached to complete stems of the beautiful areca palm, forming columns on either side, and consist of plumes from the finest palms, trails of beautiful climbing ferns, lovely mosses, bright blossoms of great beauty, almost every kind of tropical fruit and flowers, green oranges, golden oranges, pineapples, palmyra nuts, cocoanuts, kitul berries, and many more kinds less familiar.
+It is true that they practice the art on every possible occasion, and thereby they naturally become proficient in an occupation so much to their taste.
+Every wedding, THE DALADA MALIGAWA.

+silver wedding and golden, is celebrated by a lavish display of Pandals, and every distinguished guest is welcomed in the same gay and effective manner, the decorations often being on a very extensive scale.
+A Singhalese Pandal is never heavy but is always elegant.
+The materials are entwined on a shapely and artistic framework of bamboo, which is sometimes attached to complete stems of the beautiful areca palm, forming columns on either side, and consist of plumes from the finest palms, trails of beautiful climbing ferns, lovely mosses, bright blossoms of great beauty, almost every kind of tropical fruit and flowers, green oranges, golden oranges, pine apples, palmyra nuts, coconuts, kitul berries, and many more kinds of less familiar fruits.
 The Temple and the Pattirippuwa, which is the name of the octagonal building on the right of the main entrance, are enclosed by a very ornamental stone wall and a moat.
 The Temple itself is concealed by the other buildings within the enclosure.
 Upon entering we pass through a small quadrangle and turn to the right up a flight of stone steps to the Temple itself.
 The most noticeable features are grotesque carvings, highly-coloured frescoes, representing torments in store for various classes of sinners, and images of Buddha.
 A most torturous noise is kept up by tom-tom beating, and the sound of various native instruments.
 On either side are flower sellers, and the atmosphere is heavy with perfume of the lovely white blossoms.
-Each worshipper in the Temple brings an offering of some fragrant flower,
+Each worshipper in the Temple brings an offering of some fragrant flower.
+The beautiful Plumiera, with its pure creamy petals and yellow heart, is the most popular sacrificial blossom, and this, together with jasmine and oleander, 70